autobrr/autobrr.com/docs/configuration/irc.md

 3. Go to the `Logs` page and look what it is doing

 There will be a lot of info with Trace logs so you'll have to read carefully. `NickServ` and `SASL` errors are related to auth and could mean you have not registered when it's required, or put in the wrong info.

+### Live channel view and re-processing announces {#live-channel-view}

+Click a network in `Settings > IRC` to expand its channels with their status (monitoring since / last announce).
+The **View** button opens a live view of the messages in a channel as they arrive.

+Next to each announce line there is a **Re-process announce** button that pushes that exact line through the filter pipeline again.
+This is the easiest way to test your filters against a real announce that was missed or rejected.

 autobrr uses the **Auth Mechanism** `SASL` by default.
 Some networks does not support it and a change of **Auth Mechanism** to `NickServ` will generally fix it.
 Some does not require NickServ registration at all and then you can set it to `None`-